mrmowji/blog/draft/git.md

 # to see the remote repos names use `git remote`
 # transmit local branch commits to the remote repository branch
 # alias is the name you gave to that remote
+# if the branch in not present in the remote repo, a branch with that name will be created
+# it does not automatically push tags associated with a particular branch
 git push <alias> <branch-on-that-remote-repo>

+# BEWARE!
+Don't lose tags.
+Instead of pushing the branch that contains the tag, Git requires us to manually push the tag itself.
+git push <alias> <tag>
 ```

 ## Moving files